wangmaoCS/Geometric_burstiness_display/README.md

     }

 ### OpenMPI in AKM
-   The default OpenMPI can result in error for the final python running of AKM, you should compile the OpenMPI with an special option.
+   The default OpenMPI can result in error for the final python running of AKM, you should compile the OpenMPI with an special option (I cannot remember the detail).

  ## Result
    It seems that the geometric parameter b represent 2b, we use the [a b/2; b/2 c] to draw ellipses.